 The rooms, cottages and villas are all named after sea creatures and designed in a carefree, eccentric style.
 You get thatched roofs, garden or sea views, colourful walls, lovely beds with mosquito nets, antique Jamaican furniture, local art and an abundance of striped cotton cushions.
 Bathroooms are a mixture - some showers, some tubs, either indoor or out.
 Be aware that water is heated by solar panels, so on overcast days it can be tepid.

 There are 24 rooms at Jakes.
 The budget-friendly options are the standard ocean view rooms - Jellyfish and Starfish - and the standard garden view rooms - Conch and Coral; we'd say the sea view is worth the upgrade.
 There are also deluxe options: Seahorse and Cowrie - all with garden views - or Abalone, Cockles and Hammerhead - all with ocean views.
-Seapuss comes with additional perks like hammocks, verandas or four-poster beds, plus that all important sea view.
+Seapuss bungalows come with additional perks like hammocks, verandas or four-poster beds, plus that all-important sea view.
 Romantics will love the Honeymoon Suites: Octopussy 3 (which we stayed in) has a wonderful uninterrupted view of the sea, plus an outdoor bathroom with a shower and tub.

 Groups of friends and families will like the cottages, all of which have self-catering facilities.
 Sweet Lip and Snapper are great value, each with 1 double and 1 twin room, plus indoor and outdoor dining, and a large wooden deck.
 Mussels has the bonus of a rooftop terrace and a private seafront pool.